 - mental health

-During the assessment, you will also have the opportunity to ask any questions you may have about addiction generally, how the programme works, how the detox works and practical questions regarding visits, length of programme and how treatment works on a day to day basis.
+During the assessment, you will also have the opportunity to ask any questions you may have.
+You may have questions about addiction in general, how the programme works, whats involved in a detox, as well as practical questions regarding visits, the length of the programme and what treatment is like on a day to day basis.

 Once the assessment is complete, you’re ready to go!

 Admission into the drug rehab programme is simple.
 Our admissions team will run through with you everything you need to bring, the time you need to arrive and what you can expect when you arrive.
 On the day of admission, we generally suggest that you bring a holdall / suitcase with comfortable clothing, toiletries, some ID, and clothing suitable for exercise and swimming.
 We also ask that you bring with you any medication that you are currently being prescribed in clearly labelled packaging.

 You are also welcome to bring books, a personal MP3 player and a mobile phone.

 6 April 2019

 Where do I start??
 I truly believe that The Providence gave me my life back.
 I have been to treatment facilities before but some about Provy grabbed me this time.
 The staff were incredibly loving and tolerant with me and my peers throughout my whole treatment process.
 Today being 5 and half years clean and sober since my Provy days I can now call some friends.
 If you want somewhere to love you and guide you back to what your true essence is Providence Project is it.
 See more